The sun is shining and the sky is blue. So, it’s time to get yourself to one of these amazing beer gardens in Liverpool.

 Carpathia Champagne Bar & Restaurant

 How does a day on a rooftop bar, enjoying fantastic food, chilled champagne and colourful cocktails sound?
 Pretty amazing, we bet.
+A sophisticated alternative to the traditional beer garden, Carapthia is one of a kind.

 Red Door’s rooftop terrace is filled with twinkling fairy lights, colourful flowers and an outdoor bar – so you don’t have to miss out on a moment of the sun to order a round of beers or cocktails.